SWDV-665/week-5-ionic-native-ark229/README.md

 <p>As discussed in the video the current status of the app should do the CRUD operations and use the Ionic Native plugin.</p>

 <p>Capture the screenshots of each tab or screencast walking through the flow of each tab.</p>

+GIF and optional MP4 File is included in the Screencasts folder.